wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 Note, the recipe looks better, but it doesn't have to be correct.
 You need to verify the output of the LLM here.
 And it will be harder to validate, because you need to look at more text.
-Chain-of-thought prompts lack control.
+Chain-of-thought prompts lack control in many cases.
 You will need to address this if you want to provide stable results to your users.

 Chain-of-thought prompts work with tools like ChatGPT, because you've got nothing better there.
 You can't program the workflow in ChatGPT.